 Communication issues regarding how to jointly raise children can cause conflict between adults.

-Therapy can help these blended families successfully overcome these difficulties, becoming strong, supportive family units for every member.
+Therapy can help these blended families successfully overcome these difficulties, becoming strong, supportive cohesive units for every member.
 The resources we have available allow blended families to understand and support one another.

-Family therapy, also known as family counseling, is a way to build and keep healthy relationships in the family.
+Marriage and Family Counseling , also known as therapy, is a way to build and keep healthy relationships amongst those living under one roof.

-The objective is to locate and address family issues.
+The objective is to locate and address issues among everyone.
 Emotional, psychological, or behavioral issues are all possibilities.

-The advantages of family counseling vary from family to family, but some examples include:
+The advantages of counseling and therapy vary, but some examples include:

 establishing healthy boundaries